 Landmark Court Case for Gifted and Talented Students

-Read CEC’s Statement on Illinois School District Gifted Education Segregation Court Case: Schools must be inclusive settings that support success of ALL students.
+Read about the Illinois School District Gifted Education Segregation Court Case: Schools must be inclusive settings that support success of ALL students.

 The Jacob K. Javits Gifted and Talented Students Education Act